José María Reina Barrios: Death

 Palace of La Reforma.
 Built by Reyna Barrios between 1892 and 1898. it was destroyed by the 1917 Guatemala earthquake.

-In a very strange coincidence, Barrios was assassinated on 8 February 1898, at No. 8 on 8th Street in Guatemala City at 8:00 PM local time by Edgar Zollinger, a British citizen and administrator of the Aparicio Family business, who shot him with a .38 caliber revolver.
+Barrios was assassinated on 8 February 1898, at No. 8 on 8th Street in Guatemala City at 8:00 PM local time by Edgar Zollinger, a British citizen and administrator of the Aparicio Family business, who shot him with a .38 caliber revolver.
 After shooting the president, he was shot eight times by defenders.
 Zollinger took revenge since back on 13 September 1897, Reina Barrios had Juan Aparicio killed in an unlawful manner.
 Aparicio was the former Mayor of Quetzaltenango.
 His assets included the Zunil Electrical Plant, The Los Altos Railroad, Coffee Plantations and Local Bank.
 These businesses were appropriated illegally, leaving the Aparicio family in ruins for decades.
 The population mourned the death of Aparicio as he was loved for helping and aiding others.
 Reina Barrios lived his last moments as a criminal.
 His actions caused irreversible damage to Guatemalan infrastructure.